MakerAcademy/EducationalPlatform/content/topics/law/DAOLegalEntity.md

 ---
-title: Taxes Example 1
-description: Learn how to add a new collateral type to the Maker Protocol through seth
+title: Is a DAO a Legal Entity?
+description: This will teach you how international governments view a DAO.
-topic: law
+topic: Law
-subtopic: Taxes
+subtopic: Corporate
-tags:
-  - seth
-  - new collateral type
-  - smart-contracts
-  - terminal
-  - mcd
-slug: evading-taxes
+level: advanced
+estimatedTime: 100 - 140 minutes
+titleURL: is-a-dao-a-legal-entity?
-contentType: guides
+contentType: topics
 root: false
 ---